 Based on the novel by Jan Costin Wagner, The Silence, directed by Baran bo Odar is a fascinating, realized crime drama from Germany.

-The film starts in 1986, with two men sitting in semi-darkness after watching a grimy homemade movie.
+The film starts in 1986 with two men sitting in semi-darkness after watching a grimy homemade movie.
 When the film runs out, the two men silently exit the building, walk to the garage and get into a car.
 After spotting a young girl taking a path through an isolated meadow on her bicycle, the men follow her.
-The girl, Pia, played by Helene Doppler is raped and murdered by Peer (Ulrich Thomsen) while the second man, Timo (Wotan Wilke Möhring), watches with equal parts of disgust and arousal.
+The girl, Pia, played by Helene Doppler is raped and murdered by Peer (Ulrich Thomsen- The Thing) while the second man, Timo (Wotan Wilke Möhring- The Experiment), watches with equal parts of disgust and arousal.
 The two dispose of the body and return home, but before Peer’s car has been washed of any evidence Timo has packed and boarded a bus out of town in guilt.

-Krischan Mittich (Burghart Klaussner), the retired police detective on the first case is still haunted by his inability to solve the murder after so many years, while Matthias Grimmer (Oliver Stokowski), the lead investigative officer on the new case believes it’s merely a copycat killing.
+Krischan Mittich (Burghart Klaussner- Requiem), the retired police detective on the first case is still haunted by his inability to solve the murder after so many years, while Matthias Grimmer (Oliver Stokowski- The Book Thief), the lead investigative officer on the new case believes it’s merely a copycat killing.

-The settings are semi-rural, ordinary and faultless, the production is well paced, even at two hours, and the direction is very well done.
+The settings are semi-rural and ordinary but faultless, the production is well paced, even at two hours, and the direction is very well done.

 Tension levels jump at key moments with Odar keeping the audience one step ahead of some of the characters, but not all of them.